-Some months ago, I found these fun keys at a craft store for $1 each.
+Some months ago, I found some fun faux keys at a craft store for $1 each (pictured below).
 I bought 12 of them.
-(Can you tell where this is going?) :)

-Using a paint pen, I wrote the names of the 12 keys on the ends of each one.
+I put my twelve faux keys on a large binder ring.
+Then, using a paint pen, I wrote the names of the 12 keys on the ends of each key.

 At the beginning of the lesson when the students warms-up with their pentascales/scales/arpeggios, I can ask the student to randomly choose a key to see which one(s) we will review that day.

-If you would like to have your own set of metal keys, you may be able to find vintage keys on Ebay or Etsy.com.
+If you would like to have your own set of keys, you may be able to find similar rustic-looking keys on Amazon (example here), Ebay, or Etsy.com.
+Another idea is to buy old keys from antique shops.

 In case you don’t feel like cutting out keys for each student, I also made a simple checklist version: